piegeek/DataStructures2021/06-hashtable/README.md

 searching for a certain key, this removed `HashSlot` should be used as a condition to stop the search.

-### Class DefaultHash
+### Class DefaultHashFunc

-`DefaultHash` implements a default hash function.
-See how it overries the `operator()` in `hash_funcs.hpp`.
-Check the current integer hash function is a simple identify function (i.e., return the key as it is) and the current string hash function sums up all the character values.
+`DefaultHashFunc` implements a default hash function.
+Note that the current integer hash function is a simple identify function (i.e., return the key as it is) and the current string hash function sums up all the character values.

 While such a use of hash functions are not ideal (we discussed in class that using such a naive hash function is not the best), you